-This Notice shall satisfy the above-cited two separate but related procedural notification requirements that the City of Duluth and Ecolibrium3 will be undertaking the following projects listed below:
+This Notice shall satisfy the above-cited two separate but related procedural notification requirements that the City of Duluth will be undertaking with the following project listed below:

-On or about November 30, 2020 the City of Duluth will submit a request to the Department of Housing and Urban Development (HUD) Office for authority to proceed with two projects.
-One project is proposed by a local nonprofit agency, Ecolibrium3, receiving CDBG-CV funds to attach Wi-Fi infrastructure to buildings in order to create free neighborhood-wide Wi-Fi networks for low- to moderate-income residents.
-The other project is proposed by the City of Duluth to use CDBG funds to acquire and demolish a blighted property for community serving reuse.
+On or about April 15, 2021 the City of Duluth will submit a request to the Department of Housing and Urban Development (HUD) Office for authority to proceed with the project proposed by the City of Duluth to use CDBG funds to demolish a blighted property for community serving reuse.

-Due to extensive fire and structural damage, this home is not salvageable for rehabilitation.
-After the property is acquired from the current property owner for no costs besides that of property closing, the City will issue a request for bids for demolition of the existing housing structure by a licensed and insured demolition contractor.
+Due to extensive water and structural damage, lack of connection to current public utilities, and deterioration, this home is not salvageable for rehabilitation.
+After Environmental Clearance, the City will issue a request for bids for demolition of the existing housing structure by a licensed and insured demolition contractor.
 Demolition will involve acquiring necessary permits from the City of Duluth and disconnecting any existing services (i.e. gas, sewer, water, electricity).
-Additionally, the existing detached garage on this site is in poor condition and will be removed as part of demolition activities.
 Traditional mechanical demolition is likely for the property as it has considerable fire damage and materials are not salvageable for future use.
 Mechanical demolition will involve a hydraulic excavator and other heavy equipment to tear down the home and place unwanted refuse into the back of a dumpster or truck.
 Resulting debris will be hauled away via a trailer or dumpster to a proper waste/sanitary facility.
 The entire housing structure including the home's foundation will be removed.
 During demolition activities, adjacent property owners can expect increased noise from heavy equipment and necessary machinery.
-The project timeline for property acquisition and demolition of the existing housing structure is six months.
+The project timeline for demolition of the existing housing structure is six months.